FUSION TECHNIQUE w/ Short Play Production

 It has been said, “success leaves clues.”
 Very few successful actors today have relied on a single technique of acting-one way of working to get them and then keep them at the peak of their abilities- making it possible to deliver, on demand, a rich and very watchable level of performance on stage or camera.

 Fusion practice employs a collage of world-class actor techniques to get you there: Stanislavsky, Meisner Technique, Practical Aesthetics, Stella Adler, and Second City Improvisation technique.
-And then add to that distinct, challenging camera and stage performance project goals for each cycle of Fusion workshop.
+And then add to that distinct, challenging, playful stage performance project goals for each cycle of Fusion workshop.

 Fusion Technique for Actors offers a multi-layered, cross-training approach as precisely the way to work.

-Among all best teachers and directors anywhere in the world- of the viable techniques for actors- listen closely, and what you will hear is the relativity of their goals for the actor.
-There may be different ways of articulating the goals, different exercises -as many different ways as there are good teachers.
-In the end, all the good directors and acting mentors will be essentially urging you toward revisiting and refining a handful of universal practices for the rest of your creative life.
+Among all best teachers and directors anywhere in the world, listen closely, and what you will hear among the most viable, practical, playable voices, there is a unity, a relativity to the creative goals each have-in their own way- for the actor.
+There may be different ways of articulating the goals, different exercises -as many different ways as there are good teachers/directors.
+In the end, all the good directors and acting mentors will be essentially urging you toward refining, reviewing, and then revisiting a handful of universal practices for the rest of your creative life.

 Thus..Fusion Technique for Actors becomes, in and of itself, a way of working.

-Fusion Technique also recognizes that many actors may be striving to keep the skills sharpened, and then grow them while, at the same time, they are working “survival” jobs or studying to obtain a formal academic degree, and often at the same time- some actors also may have steady family commitments to maintain.
+As a stand alone practice, The Fusion Technique workshop series recognizes that many actors, with limited time, they are struggling to keep the skills sharpened, evolving, while, at the same time, they may be working “survival” jobs and/or studying to obtain a formal academic degree, and often, additionally - some actors also may have steady family commitments to maintain.
 Time and finances are limited for many talented actors to workout with more than one of the act disciplines that intrigue them.
-In an intensive workshop setting, or for weekly class series- Fusion Technique can offer an actor the opportunity to maintain and further understand their craft by putting to work -specifically- the synergy of several pre-eminent act techniques in an intensive workshop over several days, or for multiple weeks .
+In an intensive workshop setting, or, for on-going weekly series of classes- Fusion Technique by design actually offers an actor the opportunity to experiment with finding their way of working by putting into practice -specifically- the synergy of multiple act techniques.

 Alex Murphy has been conducting classes for years exclusively rooted in Meisner and Stanislavsky techniques , Stella Adler principles, the relatively new Practical Aesthetics methodology, Acting for the Camera technique, and Second City Improvisational technique.
-He will continue to offer these stand-alone classes.
+Presently, he teaches the Fusion Technique w/Short Play Production series of workshops regularly in Amsterdam, Netherlands with Mulholland Academy, and privately, with gogoHeart Film and Stage for International workshops.

 Improvising, remaining spontaneous while working with text and playing the role-making that leap as honestly and impulsively as you can - your take on the world at that moment-using no more, no less than is needed, and then doing this as much as possible, with ebullience and an open heart - because you WANT to do so.
 This, I believe, is the surest way for actors to perform for the stage or the camera in a way that will linger in the mind and the heart of any audience. - Alex Murphy